 Design for Diversity focuses on the ways in which information systems embody and reinforce cultural norms.
 How can we design systems that account for diverse cultural materials and ways of knowing?

-- bring a greater awareness of these norms to our own design and development process
+- • bring a greater awareness to our own design and development process

-- support a more inclusive and equitable relationship between information professionals and the communities they serve
+- • support a more inclusive and equitable relationship between cultural heritage practitioners and their community partners

 This project is made possible in part by the Institute of Museum and Library Services [LG-73-16-0126-16].
 The views, findings, conclusions or recommendations expressed here do not necessarily represent those of the Institute of Museum and Library Services.